turdusmerula/ftrace/README.md

 ftrace
 ======

-Thread safe gcc function entry/exit tracer
+The ftrace tool is Thread safe gcc function entry/exit and memory tracer.

 Getting started
 =====

 ftrace is a small helper designed for gcc users on Linux x86 platforms.
-This tool has 3 main purposes:
+This tool has several purposes:
   * tracing entry/exit of functions during runtime,
-  * reverse engineering by providing per thread call graph output,
+  * reverse engineering by providing per process and thread call graph output,
-  * helping in optimizations by detecting critical code.
+  * helping in optimizations by detecting critical code

-Using a debugger is useful in many cases but can be very painful when using pieces of software written by another team.
-Often to understand code one adds a lot of trace everywhere, although being very time consuming is not very helpful with very huge code.
-This tool was mainly created to speed up this task by having a good overview of internal behavior with just few modifications on makefiles.
+  * detecting and solving memory leak

+Using static analysis tools to extract call graphs is often useful to understand the behavior of easy to complex pieces of code.
+One may also add traces or use profiling tools to extract runtime informations.
+Ftrace is another way to extract useful informations at runtime and can be managed directly from source code.
-Impact on performances is not null but remains acceptable in most cases.
+Note: This tool has been written for debug environment, it is not intended to be used at runtime.
+Impact on performances is not null but still remains acceptable in most cases.

 How does it work
 =====